eoas-ubc/eoas-ubc.github.io/docs/execsum.md

 # OCESE project Executive Summary

+**The official final report to the TLEF funding source can be seen <a href="files/TLEF-Final-Report-OCESE-nobudg.pdf"> here</a>.**

+A "casual" summary for the public was written for UBC's EduBytes news letter in **November 2023**.
+See the article "[Implementing computational tools for learning](https://ctlt.ubc.ca/2023/11/30/edubytes-implementing-computational-tools-for-learning/)" about the Department’s project to implement open source computational tools and teaching tactics to facilitate hands-on interdisciplinary learning in data-driven scientific exploration.

 ## OCESE PROJECT GOALS

 **Two primary goals**: Develop open-source computational tools and techniques that will ...